mark-watson/PythonAIBook/manuscript/SymbolicMath.md

 overload `+` and `*` on a `Symbol` class.
 Instead we construct expressions with small builder functions (`add`, `mul`, `pow`).
-This keeps every node a plain tuple, which makes the code self-contained, trivially serializable, and dead simple to read — three virtues that outweigh the loss of operator sugar in a teaching implementation.
+This keeps every node a plain tuple, which makes the code self-contained, trivially serializable, and dead simple to read: three virtues that outweigh the loss of operator sugar in a teaching implementation.

 ### Why exact arithmetic via `fractions.Fraction`